Bonus Material: Protein Powder Guide

 In my protein powder guide, I give you the best and safest protein powders for your toddler, preschooler and beyond based on the cleanest ingredients and most nutrients for your little one.

-Let’s first go through which protein type is best for your little one.
+Let’s first go through which protein source is best for your little one.
+And don’t forget to grab my free guide to see my top recommended brands!

 There are two types of whey protein – concentrate and isolate.
 Whey protein isolate is the one to look for, as it has a higher % of protein and contains a very low amount of lactose, which may make it more tolerated by those with lactose sensitivity.

-You’ll also find protein powders made from other plant based ingredients that – although aren’t complete proteins in and of themselves – can be combined together in a blend with the right combinations to make a complete protein – or – just consumed on their own as non-complete proteins, which is still helpful especially if their overall diet is well rounded.
+You’ll also find protein powders made from other plant based ingredients that – although aren’t complete proteins in and of themselves – can be combined together in a blend with the right combinations to make a complete protein – or – just consumed on their own as non-complete proteins, which is still helpful in certain situations.

 - Bean/lentil protein